sot/cheta/doc/fetch_tutorial.rst

 engineering telemetry decom products.
 This has the bulk of commonly used telemetry but typically has a latency of 2-3 days.
 Two production copies of this large archive (few hundred Gb) are available, one on the HEAD network and one on GRETA (chimchim).
-See the `Remote access`_ section for ways of remotely accessing these archives.
+See the `Remote access`_ section for ways of remotely accessing these CXC archives if you are running on a machine that is not on either of these networks (e.g. your laptop).

-In order to fill this gap an interface to the `MAUDE telemetry server
+In order to provide access to the most recently availalbe telemetry, an interface to the `MAUDE telemetry server
 <http://occweb.cfa.harvard.edu/twiki/Software/MaudeSupport>`_ is also available.

 The key differences between the CXC and MAUDE telemetry data sources are: